 Yujin’s story in brief

-- Attended school in Osaka until 16 before transferring to a prep school in New Hampshire, USA.
-Studying Bachelor of Science in Chemistry and Economics at University of Toronto, Canada.
+Attended school in Osaka until 16 before transferring to a prep school in New Hampshire, USA.
+Studied Bachelor of Science in Chemistry and Economics at the University of Toronto, Canada.

 - Diagnosed at 16.